antonio-war/SwiftyNetworking/README.md

 ---
 # Advanced usage
-In a business context the basic functionality of SwiftyNetworking may not be enough, which is why additional constructs have been exposed.
+In a business context the basic functionality of SwiftyNetworking may not be enough, which is why additional constructs have been integrated.

 ### Routing
 In a context where the app makes numerous requests of different types to the same API, it can be cumbersome to have to define more and more requests.
 That's why we introduced `SwiftyNetworkingRouter`, which is basically a protocol that allows you to define multiple requests that hypothetically point to the same API and therefore share resources.